lkodinsson/MARS/Core/PHB.md

 A long rest requires about eight hours of sleep.
 If a long rest is interrupted part way, then it is considered incomplete and only half of the normal resources are restored.
 The long rest may be resumed to restore the remaining resources.

 Characters with substantial wounds will require substantial rest to recover.
-Characters may treat the wounds of a character performing a long rest by using the medicine skill against a difficulty of 10 (Moderate) or 15 (Hard) if they have negative health.
+Characters may treat the wounds of a character performing a long rest by using the medicine skill against a difficulty of 10 (Moderate).
+This is increased to 15 (Hard) if they have negative health.
 If successful, the amount of health that character recovers during that long rest is increased by 1 (to 2).

 Abilties that can be used a number of times per rest are restored after a complete long rest.